ectroxell/astro-react/README.md

-## Electron + TypeScript + React
+## astro

-Boilerplate for a project using Electron, React and Typescript.
+A learning project using Electron, React and Typescript.

 ## Installation